Let’s Turn Your Home or Workspace Into a Peaceful Indoor Garden Oasis

 Orchid lovers often ask, ‘How do I distinguish an orchid keiki or flower spike?’
 The difference is keikis resemble small plants with leaves, while flower spikes are elongated stems that bear buds and eventually bloom.

 Keikis grow along the stem, while flower spikes emerge from the base of the orchid.
-Let’s get into the core discussion in the next phases.
+Let’s get into the core discussion in the next phase on keiki orchids.

 What Is An Orchid Keiki?

-An orchid keiki (pronounced kay-kee) is a vegetative shoot or baby plant that develops on the nodes or joints of the flower spike or along the stem of a mature orchid plant.
+An keiki orchids (pronounced kay-kee) is a vegetative shoot or baby plant that develops on the nodes or joints of the flower spike or along the stem of a mature orchid plant.

 The word “keiki” is derived from Hawaiian, meaning “child” or “baby.”
 Keikis are essentially clone-like replicas of the parent plant and are capable of developing into a mature orchid if provided with the right conditions.